-A ‘possible’ tornado caused damage overnight in New Orleans
+A damaging tornado struck New Orleans early Wednesday morning

 Trees were uprooted and traffic lights were knocked down, while a number of homes lost siding, pieces of walls and even sections of roof.

-Damage appears commensurate with 85 to 100 mph winds, likely equivalent to at least EF1 strength.
+Damage was commensurate with 85 mph winds, equivalent to a very high-end EF0 tornado on the 0-to-5 scale for twister intensity.

-“We have a meteorologist on scene now surveying, but we’re still calling it a possible tornado,” said Kevin Gilmore, a forecaster at the Weather Service in New Orleans, around 4 p.m.
-Wednesday.
-“We haven’t quite officiated a survey quite yet.
-We’re just trying to see if it was consistent with a possible tornado.”

-While damage was almost certainly that of a tornado, the Weather Service generally releases their findings all at once as a formality.
+The agency released the results of the survey which confirmed the tornado just after 4 p.m.
+Central time.

-“We have damage reports all over uptown New Orleans into Algiers Point,” said Gilmore.
-“It cut through New Orleans in the central business district and almost into the French Quarter as well.
-We should have our preliminary results in the next hour or two.”
+“We have damage reports all over uptown New Orleans into Algiers Point,” said Kevin Gilmore, a forecaster at the Weather Service in New Orleans.
+“It cut through New Orleans in the central business district and almost into the French Quarter as well.”

-He described the damage as “pretty hit or miss along where [the] possible track was,” meaning a tornado may have skipped at times.
+He described the damage as “pretty hit or miss along where [the] possible track was,” meaning the tornado may have skipped at times.

 In an unusual turn of events, the tornado warning issued Wednesday morning was the second in 13 hours for parts of the Big Easy.
 Seabrook, Gentilly, West Forest Lake and Pines Village were included in a warning at 1:03 p.m.
-Tuesday afternoon; the warning remained in effect for 15 minutes and was dropped when the storm weakened.
+Central time on Tuesday afternoon; the warning remained in effect for 15 minutes and was dropped when the storm weakened.

 The next one came at 2:08 a.m.
 Wednesday, activating wireless emergency alerts to wake residents and direct them to shelter at a time when most were asleep.
 There were no immediate reports of casualties.